dora-team/fourkeys/README.md

 Notes:

-- The query_file flag should contain the absolute path of the file.
+- The query_file flag should contain the relative path of the file.
 - To feed into the dashboard, the table name should be one of `changes`, `deployments`, `incidents`.